Huey P. Newton

-Huey Percy Newton (February 17, 1942 – August 22, 1989) was an African American revolutionary and political activist who co-founded the Black Panther Party in 1966.
-He ran the party as its first leader and crafted its ten-point manifesto with Bobby Seale.
-Under his leadership, the Party organized numerous social programs and community events, but also advocated for collective defense and threatened political violence.
+Huey Percy Newton (February 17, 1942 – August 22, 1989) was an African American revolutionary and political activist who co-founded the Marxist–Leninist political and militant organization the Black Panther Party with fellow activist Bobby Seale in 1966.
+He ran the party as its main leader and helped craft its ten-point manifesto.
+Under his leadership, the party organized numerous social programs and community events and advocated for collective defense.

-Newton learned to read using Plato's Republic, which influenced his philosophy of activism.
-He went on to earn a PhD in social philosophy from the University of California at Santa Cruz's History of Consciousness program in 1980.
+Newton stated that Plato's Republic influenced his philosophy of activism.
+He went on to earn a PhD in social philosophy from the University of California, Santa Cruz's History of Consciousness program in 1980.

-He was tried for, but ultimately not convicted of the criminal homicides of a police officer and a prostitute.
-He was convicted of, and incarcerated on separate occasions for weapons and embezzlement offenses.
-He was accused of rape, and complicity in other targeted violence.
-He was himself murdered in 1989.
+Newton was tried for, but ultimately not convicted of, the criminal homicides of a police officer and a prostitute.
+Newton was convicted of, and incarcerated on separate occasions for, weapons and embezzlement offenses.
+He was accused of rape for which he was not convicted, and complicity in other targeted violence.
+He was murdered in 1989.